 It has been brought to light by recent biological research that the individual as such is a mere abstraction, a convenient expression for facility of social reference, passing moment in the life of the group to which he happens to belong.
 His thoughts, his aspirations, his ways of life, his entire mental and physical outfit, the very number of days which he lives, are all determined by the needs of the community of whose collective life he is only a partial expression.
 The interests of society as a whole are fundamentally different and even antagonistic to the interests of the individual whose activity is nothing more than an unconscious performance of a particular function which social economy has allotted to him.
 Society has a distinct life of its own, irrespective of the life of its component units taken individually … The idea that it is merely the sum of its existing individuals is essentially wrong … [In] the successful group‑life it is the future which must always control the present; to the species taken as a whole, its unborn members are perhaps more real than its existing members whose immediate interests are subordinated and even sacrificed to the future interests of that unborn infinity which slowly discloses itself from generation to generation.
 To this remarkable revelation of biological truth the social and political reformer cannot afford to remain indifferent.‘The Muslim Community – A Sociological Study’ (1911)

-In the passage quoted above, Iqbal advises us to base all our efforts of social and political reform on this “remarkable revelation”.
-Today, we may understand this to mean that the current of our history is going to achieve its goals whether we like it or not, but we will benefit from it only if we participate in the process.
+Here, Iqbal is advising us to base all our efforts of social and political reform on this “remarkable revelation”.
+We can safely understand it to mean that the current of our history is going to achieve its goals whether we like it or not, but we will benefit from that achievement only if we are participating in the process.

-Hence the thing for us to do is to participate in the process.
+Hence, the thing for us to do is to start participating in this process.
 What we must avoid at all costs is to seek independent courses of action on the basis of some other wisdom, and Iqbal was warning us against this when he said in the Allahabad Address (1930):

 The recommended action of participating in the current of our national history had already been explained by him in the paper “The Muslim Community – A Sociological Study” (1911), in the following words: